TerrordactylDesigns/boombot/README.md

 Twitter - Get a Twitter API account and fill in the proper keys in the config file.
 Set tweet to true, fill in your rooms URL, the bot will now tweet the current playing song and a link to your room.

-Last.fm - Get a Last.fm API account and fill in the proper keys in the config file.
+Last.fm - Get a Last.fm API account for the bot and fill in the proper keys in the config file.
 Set use to true, you will now have access to artist and song information.
-Scrobble support coming soon.
+Set scrobble to true to scrobble room tracks to last.fm.

 ##Commands